SringayKeno/Real_Estate/README.md

-Our sister project [Forecasting Home Prices in Sacramento County California](https://github.com/SringayKeno/forecasting-home-prices-sacramento-county) can be found here in Github.
+Our sister project [Forecasting Home Prices in Sacramento County California](https://github.com/SringayKeno/forecasting-home-prices-sacramento-county) can also be found here in Github.

 #### Why we selected this project